joepv/joepv.github.io/_pages/sonos.md

 ## Goal

-Almost two years ago I wrote an article about my advanced wake-up routine.
-In this Fibaro Home Center 2 LUA scene I wrote back in the days I use the Philips Hue API to retrieve the wake-up routine from the Hue bridge to turn on a couple of lights and the coffee machine in the morning.
+Almost two years ago I wrote an article about my [advanced wake-up routine](https://docs.joepverhaeg.nl/wakeup/).
+In this Fibaro Home Center 2 LUA scene I use the Philips Hue API to retrieve the wake-up routine from the Hue bridge to turn on a couple of lights and the coffee machine in the morning.

 In this article I do the same, but I read the alarms set in my Sonos System with the Sonos SOAP API.
 Yes, Sonos still uses SOAP!